lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 Then our library will take care of modifying the real DOM to make it conform to our representation of it.

 To know what to modify, our library will take the virtual DOM created by the user and compare it to the virtual DOM representing how the page currently looks like.
-This process is called diffing.
+This process is called *diffing*.
 It will take note of the differences such as which elements should be added or removed and which properties should be added or removed.
-The output of diffing is a virtual DOM diff.
+The output of diffing is a virtual DOM *diff*.

-Then we will apply the changes from that diff to the real DOM.
-Once we are with the modifications, the virtual DOM created by the user has now become the current faithful representation of the real DOM.
+Then we will *apply* the changes from that diff to the real DOM.
+Once we are done with the modifications, the virtual DOM created by the user has now become the current faithful representation of the real DOM.

 So, for the UI part of things we need to:

-1. Create a virtual representation of the DOM
+1. *Create* a virtual representation of the DOM
-2. Diff virtual DOM nodes
+2. *Diff* virtual DOM nodes
-3. Apply a virtual DOM diff to an HTML element
+3. *Apply* a virtual DOM diff to an HTML element

-After building that we will see how to put such virtual DOM to good use by adding powerful state handling in just a few lines of code.
+After building that we will see how to put such virtual DOM to good use as a powerful library by adding state handling in just a few lines of code.

 ## Representing the DOM